 Ever wondered which DLLs your EXE depends on?
 Or what technology a given DLL is built with?
 Is it a native DLL, a .Net DLL, or a .Net Core DLL?
 If it is .Net technology, which framework does it rely upon?

-PE File Browser is a software tool that allows you to view the contents of executable files.
-It is a PE format file viewer, for both 32 bit and 64 bit files.
+PE File Browser is a software tool that allows you to view the contents of portable executable files.
+It’s a PE file viewer for both 32 bit and 64 bit files.
+All processor architectures are supported, allowing you to examine ARM PE files as well as x86 and x64.

 Information from the PE optional header.